Witivio/metaoffice-documentation/src/guide/features.md

 ## Avatar

 Change your appearance in the app by selecting "settings" - "Avatar".
 A variety of skin color, clothing, hairstyle, and accessory combinations are available.
-Use them to personalize your gaming experience.
+Use them to personalize your experience.

  ![Choose an avatar](/assets/img/avatar-modifications.png)

+## Backgrounds

+You can now enjoy this feature from the settings.
+Use the Blur effect, your own wallpapers, or those shared by your team administrator.
+With this feature, there's no need to disable your camera during calls with colleagues for a more serene experience.

 # General Features